-Apple Tree MaintenanceFertilize in spring and again in early summer with a complete formula, like the one Perfect Plants sells, that includes the minor elements.
-Follow label directions.
+Apple Tree MaintenanceFertilize in spring and again in early summer with a complete formula.
 Never fertilize in late summer or fall as this can encourage new growth that could be damaged by an early frost.
 Add fertilizer at the base of the tree.

 Apple Tree Growth RateYou may be wondering how fast do apple trees grow?
 Most apple trees have a moderate to fast growth rate.
 Some fast growing apple trees include Red Delicious and Yellow Delicious.
 They can grow up to 6-10 inches per year or more.